 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This is likely to adversely affect their educational attainment.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
-Examples of what would constitute sexual violence and sexual harassment can be found on pages 92 and 93 of KCSIE September 2020.
-Any forms of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.
+Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022

+Any form of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.